khofstadter/CS220AU-DP/index.md

 2. outline how we have been DIs to ERs

 ## Progress = happiness
-### Log, task lists, commit history, weekly student updates, workshops
+### APM, log and task lists, commit history, weekly student updates, workshops
-Keeping track of each other's work via logs, task lists in students' public repositories, and weekly updates at the start of each class is important for several reasons.
+Keeping track of each other's work via log and task lists in our GitHub repositories, and weekly updates at the start of each class is important for several reasons.
 This practice keeps us accountable.
 We have got to do our work and if we don't people will see, it's just like in a real-world environment.
 Also, this practice encourages transparency and collaborative skills (e.g. they are encouraged to help each other), which is a key aspect of teamwork.
-For the teachers, me, this practice allows me to see which student needs help and where (e.g. does a student need more technical support with content production or support with theory or overall research methodology).
+For the teachers, me, this practice allows seeing which student needs help and where.
+For instance, does a student need more technical support with content production or support with theory and overall research methodology?
 Seeing the progress of each other's work should boost students' motivation and engagement with the assignment.

-At ARU, I got used to syllabuses starting with weekly lectures and seminars and ending with three weeks of workshops, in which the focus is on understanding how students progressed so far and how the teacher can help untangle issues together with the group or individually with students.
-This time is (or should be!) very special. <!-- reference to Richard, CMT, ARU -->
+When I was a students, some of my best modules had syllabuses starting with weekly lectures and seminars and ending with three weeks of workshops.
+These workshops focused on understanding how we students progressed and how the teachers could best help untangle issues together with the cohort or individually with students.
+This time was very special and hence I adopted this method in my own teaching everywhere I thought since<!-- reference to Richard, CMT, ARU -->.

 ## Linking the Fields
-I certainly have an interest in both fields, but since I am trained as a creative technologist (I recently got a PhD in developing brain-computer music interfaces for meditation and have been producing audio-visual content as well as websites for decades), and not as an existential risk 'person<!-- find a better word -->', my expertise lies more in the field of the digital world and not in existential risks.
-So one might ask, "Why then are you teaching existential risks?"
-Well, I don't.
-My syllabus focuses on making sure students understand what DIs are primarily through White and Le Cornu's Visitors and Residence method [^DaveWhite2017] and then provides both academic research frameworks for students to first immerse in both domains (DI and ER) and their intersections<!-- APM--> and professional content production skills <!-- GitHub, Markdown, writing and audio-visual --> to then engage with these intersections.<!-- I distinguish between these two -->  <!-- What are the A/Ds of not being an expert in existential risks?
-Do the disadvantages make me feel uncomfortable? -->
+I certainly have an interest in both fields.
+However, since I am trained as a creative technologist (I recently earned a PhD in developing brain-computer music interfaces for meditation and have been producing audio-visual content and websites for decades), and not as an expert in ERs, my background lies more in the digital world than in ERs.
+One might ask, "Why then are you teaching existential risks?"
+The truth is, I don't.
+My syllabus focuses on ensuring students understand what DIs are, primarily through White and Le Cornu's Visitors and Residence method[^DaveWhite2017].
+It then provides academic research frameworks for students to immerse themselves in both domains (DI and ER) and their intersections.
+Additionally, it equips them with professional content production skills<!-- GitHub, Markdown, writing and audio-visual --> to engage with these intersections.
+Although my syllabus does not directly teach ER, it does include an extensive list of recommended literature.
+The idea behind this approach is to encourage students to learn independently and become more effective at self-directed work.

 [^DaveWhite2017]: White, Dave and Alison Le Cornu 2017 Using ‘Visitors and Residents’ to visualise digital practices.
 Available online at [First Monday](https://firstmonday.org/ojs/index.php/fm/article/view/7802).